rchatham/SwiftyAnimate/README.md

 #### Then blocks

 Add animations to the current instance using one of the implementations for this function.
-There are implemetations for both standard nd spring animations as well as chaining animation instances.
+There are implemetations for both standard and spring animations as well as chaining animation instances.

 ```swift
 Animate(duration: 1.0) {